 As always, we strongly suggest that you become familiar with your rights when it comes to being pulled over and tested for DUI.
 Before you head out to the Barrett Jackson auction or the Phoenix Open, spend a few minutes reviewing our “Know Your Rights” email campaign so you have a better understanding of what to do if you are pulled over for suspected DUI.
 You can read more by clicking here.

 Remember that if you are pulled over or arrested for DUI, you need to get in touch with an attorney right away.
-Call Naegle Law Firm at (480) 771-8144.
+Call Naegle & Crider Criminal Defense Attorneys at 480-378-9000.